serhiigad/wallflow-legal/privacy-policy.md

   after a long period of inactivity (Google's configurable setting, ≥ 60 days).
 - **Deletion on request:** to delete a whole board, your user record, or any residual server-side data, write to **serhiigad@gmail.com** from any address; tell us your board name and (if known) device name, and we will remove it and confirm.
-Uninstalling the app deletes all on-device data.
+Uninstalling the app deletes all on-device data (including the WallFlow Pro status cache — §2.9).
+Purchase and payment records are kept by Google in Play Console under Google's own retention terms.

 ### Account and data deletion